wilsonmar/wilsonmar.github.io/_posts/2020-03-10-pytest-bdd.md

    ## Run individual test

-1. The script runs a specific test defined using pytest:
+1. The script runs a specific test while at the repo's root folder:

-   <pre>pipenv run python -m pytest tests/step_defs/test_cu_steps.py</pre>
+   <pre>pipenv run python -m pytest</pre>

    The response begins with:

    <pre>Creating a virtualenv for this project…
 Pipfile: /Users/wilson_mar/gits/wilsonmar/tau-pytest-bdd/Pipfile
 Using /usr/local/bin/python3 (3.7.6) to create virtualenv…